hecklawert/k8s-get-open-ports/k8s-get-open-ports/README.md

 # k8s-get-open-ports Helm Chart

 k8s-get-open-ports project, is a monitoring system.
-It collects all [nodePorts](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport) from the cluster where it resides at given intervals and show the result at JSON format in the logs of the job.
+It collects all [nodePorts](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport) from the cluster where it resides at given intervals and show the result in JSON format in the logs of the job.

 This chart bootstraps k8s-get-open-ports on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.